jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 To date, two approaches to network power modelling are accepted as providing a realistic estimate of network power consumption.
-These approaches are referred to as “bottom-up” and “top-down”.
-I think the bottom-up approach is what is used by Malmodin and Talia.
-This paper (Unifying Top-Down and Bottom-Up Approaches to Evaluate Network Energy Consumption IEEE Journals & Magazine IEEE Xplore) surveys both approaches and provide a new approach which unifies both of them.
+These approaches are referred to as "bottom-up" and "top-down".
+The paper
+{{Unifying}} surveys both approaches and provide a new approach which unifies both of them.
 The unified approach is used to estimate the power consumption of access, aggregation and core networks.

-This paper (Modeling Data-Plane Power Consumption of Future Internet Architectures IEEE Conference Publication IEEE Xplore) provides a model for IP Routers and the routers of other future Internet architectures (FIA) such as SCION and NEBULA.
+The paper {{Modelling}} provides a model for IP Routers and the routers of other future Internet architectures (FIA) such as SCION and NEBULA.
 They use a generic model which captures the commonalities of IP router as well as the